Articles

 Public Service Announcement

-Corporate Transparency Act (CTA)
+Corporate Transparency Act (CTA)—a continuing legal battle

-The Corporate Transparency Act (CTA) has become a ping-pong ball batted around amongst a host of players.
+As you can tell by notices from us, the CTA has become a ping-pong ball batted around amongst a host of players.
 As a reminder, the CTA is a federal law enacted to combat the use of anonymous shell companies for criminal activities such as money laundering and terrorism financing.
 The CTA requires almost all community associations to disclose board member's information to the Treasury Department's Financial Crimes Enforcement Network (FinCEN).
 MLCA adamantly opposes including community owner associations under the CTA's wide umbrella.
-Click here (members only) for a very brief wrap-up of the legal battles as of 1/12/25.

 January, 2025